 An important feature in which Akka differs from some other actor model implementations is that the current behavior must always handle the next dequeued message, there is no scanning the mailbox for the next matching one.
 Failure to handle a message will typically be treated as a failure, unless this behavior is overridden.

-Each actor is potentially a supervisor: if it creates children for delegating sub-tasks, it will automatically supervise them.
+Each actor is potentially a parent: if it creates children for delegating sub-tasks, it will automatically supervise them.
 The list of children is maintained within the actor’s context and the actor has access to it.
-Modifications to the list are done by creating (context.actorOf(...)) or stopping (context.stop(child)) children and these actions are reflected immediately.
-The actual creation and termination actions happen behind the scenes in an asynchronous way, so they do not “block” their supervisor.
+Modifications to the list are done by spawning or stopping children and these actions are reflected immediately.
+The actual creation and termination actions happen behind the scenes in an asynchronous way, so they do not “block” their parent.

-The final piece of an actor is its strategy for handling faults of its children.
-Fault handling is then done transparently by Akka, applying one of the strategies described in Supervision and Monitoring for each incoming failure.
-As this strategy is fundamental to how an actor system is structured, it cannot be changed once an actor has been created.
+The final piece of an actor is its strategy for handling unexpected exceptions - failures.
+Fault handling is then done transparently by Akka, applying one of the strategies described in Fault Tolerance for each failure.

 When an Actor Terminates

 Once an actor terminates, i.e. fails in a way which is not handled by a restart, stops itself or is stopped by its supervisor, it will free up its resources, draining all remaining messages from its mailbox into the system’s “dead letter mailbox” which will forward them to the EventStream as DeadLetters.
 The mailbox is then replaced within the actor reference with a system mailbox, redirecting all new messages to the EventStream as DeadLetters.
 This is done on a best effort basis, though, so do not rely on it in order to construct “guaranteed delivery”.